-Or perhaps, your weight loss goal is to lose 10 pounds.
-But are you planning to lose two pounds per week over five weeks, or five pounds per week over two weeks?
+Or perhaps, your weight management goal is to lose 5kg to achieve a healthier weight.
+But are you planning to lose 1kg per week over five weeks, or 2.5kg per week over two weeks?
 The former is far more realistic than the latter.
 With your end-goal in mind, start working towards reaching your goal.

 Stop Wishing, Start Doing

 Start with a small and easy first step, e.g. do one wall squat every morning.
 The idea is to get used to moving and gradually work your way up: from one wall squat, to five, to a full 15-minute routine.